119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 Scams Related to Salvaged Cars to Avoid

 Some sellers may misrepresent the condition of a car.
-They may hide damage, provide a counterfeit inspection, or do temporary repairs that get the car roadworthy.
+They may hide damage, provide fake inspection reports, or perform temporary repairs just to make the car appear roadworthy.

 • Title Washing